 Because our prototype specifies code mappings as machine code segments, it is necessary to trust these code mappings as one would trust the compiler or JVM.
-In some sense, this is more viable than trusting native methods; it is far easier to convince oneself that a short piece of machine code will behave correctly and maintain protection than a complex set of functions coded in C. Using machine code also has the beneficial side-effect that it is difficult for programmers to implement overly complex functionality as a single Jaguar primitive.
-We are currently investigating the use of a higher-level language in which to represent code mappings, which may allow automatic type-checking and verification.
+In some sense, this is more viable than trusting native methods; it is far easier to convince oneself that a short piece of machine code will behave correctly and maintain protection than a complex set of functions coded in C. We are currently investigating the use of a higher-level language in which to represent code mappings, which may allow automatic type-checking and verification.